Deederdoo/Deedoodle.com/README.md

 before you get overun.
 You were able to submit your score at the end.
 ![Space_Game](https://i.imgur.com/t18oRuQ.gif)

 The last section of the website was for my porfolio.
-I show some of my projects code there and wrote a bit about myself and hobbies I do.
+I display the code for some of my projects in a scrollable format and also having an about section to talk about myself and hobbies I enjoy doing.
 ![Porfolio](https://i.imgur.com/0PyvWRI.png)